Best Video Doorbell Cameras of 2023

 Google Functionality

-Our Nest Doorbell video doorbell worked great as a standalone device, but because it’s from Nest, it also worked as part of our larger Nest camera system, including, for instance, our Google Nest Hub smart display and our Google Nest Mini smart speaker.
+Our Nest Doorbell worked great as a standalone device, but because it’s from Nest, it also worked as part of our larger Nest camera system, including, for instance, our Google Nest Hub smart display and our Google Nest Mini smart speaker.
 And because Nest is part of the Google family, it’s set up to work seamlessly with Google Assistant voice commands.
 All we had to tell our phone was “Google, what’s on our doorbell?” and the app popped open with streaming live video.

 Facial Recognition

 The downside is that you need a Nest Aware subscription to enjoy facial recognition.
 Nest Aware is Nest’s cloud service, which also enables cloud recording.
 And since the doorbells don’t record video without Nest Aware, we strongly suggest getting a subscription.
-Your options are the Nest Aware for $6 per month or Nest Aware Plus for $12 per month.
+Your options are the Nest Aware for $8 per month or Nest Aware Plus for $15 per month.

 Clear Day and Night Vision